Wing Chun Training Lessons

 Below, you will find six of the best Wing Chun training videos from internationally accaimed Sifu Adam Williss.
 This includes training lessons on the Wing Chun dummy, Wing Chun techniques, educational lessons on how to develop Wing Chun structure, drills, workouts, exercises and stretches for training Wing Chun at home.

-All of our Wing Chun training videos help you learn Wing Chun whether you are a beginner training Wing Chun at home or more advanced Wing Chun practitioner looking to enhance your previous training.
+All of our Wing Chun training videos help you learn Wing Chun techniques for beginners training Wing Chun at home or more advanced Wing Chun practitioners looking to enhance your previous training.

 1 – Beginning Wooden Dummy Training (Wing Chun Dummy Training for Beginners)

-A beginners wooden dummy lesson, this Wing Chun lesson helps the new Wing Chun student learn the wooden dummy form step-by step.
-It is specifically for those who are beginner’s learning Wing Chun and are looking to get the training sequences of the 1st section set of the dummy form as taught under the Leung Sheung lineage (Ip Man’s senior-most student in HK).
-This dummy lesson was shot during a private session at our Wing Chun school, The Dragon Institute, in Dana Point.
+A beginners wooden dummy lesson, this Wing Chun lesson helps the new Wing Chun student learn the wooden dummy form step-by step at home.
+It is specifically for those who are beginner’s learning Wing Chun at home and are looking to get the solo techniques / training sequences of the 1st section set of the Wing Chun wooden dummy form as taught under the Leung Sheung lineage (Ip Man’s senior-most student in HK).
+This Wing Chun dummy lesson was shot during a private session at our Wing Chun school, The Dragon Institute, in Dana Point.

 Some crucial concepts for training the Wing Chun dummy are that the beginner’s wooden dummy form is meant to develop Wing Chun footwork and position (See What is the Wing Chun Dummy For?).
 Always remember not to bang or force your way into the wooden dummy.
 Rather try to fit or position your way into the Wing Chun wooden dummy.
 This is how you should approach your wing chun dummy training as a beginner.

-In this training video, Sifu Adam shows you 4 of his most important Wing Chun tips for how to chain punch.
-These simple yet actionable training tips for Wing Chun chain punching will give you the exact tips I use to make my students better, faster!
-After watching this tutorial, you’ll get a glimpse into the concepts behind the action.
-In fact, at its highest level, you learn that training Wing Chun chain punches is way beyond only chain punching!
+Great for a solo drill, in this training video Sifu Adam Williss shows you 4 of his most important Wing Chun tips for how to chain punch.
+These simple yet actionable training tips for Wing Chun chain punching will give Wing Chun beginners at home the exact solo training tips to make them better, faster!
+After watching this solo drill, Wing Chun beginners will get a glimpse into the concepts behind the technique.
+In fact, at its highest level, you learn that training Wing Chun chain punches is WAY beyond only chain punching!

-While training this Wing Chun drill, when the bong sao is practiced along with the wu sao, both the bong sao and the wu sao get driven forward towards the opponent’s centerline.
-The same with the Tan Da.
-The tan drives forward at the same time as the punch.
+While training this Wing Chun drill, when the bong sao is practiced along with the wu sao, both the bong and the wu get driven forward towards the opponent’s centerline.
+The same forward energy applies when practicing the Tan Da solo drill technque.
+(The tan sao drives forward at the same time as the punch)

-Very specific training tips for training the Wing Chun wooden dummy for beginners… (honestly, everyone must know these).
-This simple video gives clear, basic how to use the wooden dummy tips for practice & training the wing chun mook jong.
-Practicing the Wing Chun wooden dummy with these simple training tips will help beginners to Wing Chun progress on the wooden dummy properly.
-Ignoring these simple training tips will halt a beginners progress on both the wooden dummy, in chi sao and in sparring.
+Wing Chun Training Videos (Solo Drills / Techniques for Beginners at Home)Here’s a Wing Chun training video with tips for training the Wing Chun wooden dummy for beginners… (honestly, everyone must know these).
+This simple Wing Chun video gives clear training basics of how to use the wooden dummy (tips) for practicing.
+Training the Wing Chun wooden dummy with these simple training tips will help beginners to Wing Chun progress on the wooden dummy properly.
+However, ignoring these simple Wing Chun training tips will halt a beginners progress on both the wooden dummy, in chi sao AND in sparring.

 The Wing Chun wooden dummy is for training position and footwork.
 It also helps to develop efficient transitions from one position to the next.
 Used properly for your Wing Chun training it can and should be the best training device around!
 This to avoid when training the wooden dummy: Hacking, crossing and chasing the dummy arms.
 You don’t have to hit the dummy hard to get be effective.
 The wooden dummy is about precision.
 It teaches you the feel of the right positions to be in (aka the sweet spots).
 Some may think wooden dummy training is meant to condition your bones.
 Instead a Wing Chun beginner should train the wooden dummy in order to develop good structure, position and sensitivity.